Dawar-812/Dawar-812/README.md

 My research interests include uncertainty quantification in water infrastructure design,and pattern recognition in high dimensional environmental data.
 I am also interested in understanding how inherently non-linear hydrometeorological processes affect model calibration and optimisation.
 ## Collaboration

-I’m looking to collaborate on **open-source projects and research ideas** in:
+I’m looking to collaborate on research projects in:
 - Resilient Drainage Design
 - Flood risk modelling
 - Stochastic Computational Hydrology and Hydraulics.